psi1703/RaspberryPi/README.md

 This branch is dedicated to the lightweight InitBox build for Raspberry Pi Zero W and Raspberry Pi Zero 2W class devices.

-The goal of this branch is clear separation from the heavier Raspberry Pi 3 / 4 / 5 design.
 The Zero profile uses Web Terminal, hotspot, ISI, FMS, and optional `br0` packet capture only.
-It must not install dashboard components.

 Field deployment should not depend on Internet access.
 All package downloads, baseline operating-system updates, package-cache verification, and module installation should be completed in the lab before the device leaves for the field.